git-hyagi/networkpolicies-operator/README.md

 It is developed using the [operator-framework](https://operatorframework.io/).

 # Pre-requisites
-- A running OpenShift 4.x cluster.
+- A cluster-admin access to a running OpenShift 4.x cluster
 - Access to the container registry used by the ocp cluster
 - git to clone this repo
 - The operator-sdk just to build this project (WIP push a working image to a public registry)